MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

     ![](./images/038.png)
     - Word2Vec:
     ![](./images/039.png)
-    - Transformers: ıts advantage is capturing context
+    - Transformers: Its advantage is capturing context
     ![](./images/040.png)

 10) Video encoding can be done in 2 ways: